 2. Standardized data collection and reporting

 Active efforts will be made to ensure that data collection activities are continued with quality control, and any newly planned data collection exercises are aligned with previous ones and across stakeholders.
-Data will be collected and analyzed sex-disaggregated, as required.

 3. Capacity building